myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.3.md

 summary = "This time we are looking at how we can configure authentication on a per-tenant basis."
 +++

-> 🚨 **This is not compatible with .NET Core 3.0** 🚨  <br />
-> We cover ths changes we need to make in [this post here](/multi-tenancy-compatibility-dot-net-core-three)

 ## Introduction

-Today we will extend our multi-tenant solution allow each tenant to have different [ASP.NET Identity](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.2) providers configured.
-This will allow differet tenants to be able to define different external identiy providers or different clients for the same identity provider.
+In the final installment we will extend our multi-tenant solution to allow each tenant to have different [ASP.NET Identity](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.2) providers configured.
+This will allow each tenant to have different external identiy providers or different clients for the same identity provider.

+> **This post is compatible with .NET Core 2.2 only** <br />
+> We make this compatible with [**.NET Core 3.1** (LTS release) in this post here](/multi-tenancy-compatibility-dot-net-core-three)

 This is important to allow consent screens on third party services reflect the branding of the particular tenant that the user is signing in to.